sathyatvrcbe/blog/cloud/cloudlockantipattern.md

   }
 }
 ```
 In this solution, we have made the operation process() to be non-blocking and it processes the tasks owned by it sequentially.
 This process() function does nothing if the owned set of the process is empty.
 There is another operation which operates in the background and runs the *getOwnership()* consensus operation to get the ownership of the resource.
 If there are **N** distinct target resources,  only **N** consensus problems will be solved.
+If any new process enters the system or if any process goes out of the system, to redistribute the tasks within the processes, *getOwnership()* operation can be processed on a subset of tasks.
+Assuming adding/removing of processes to the system as a rare scenario, we can safely assume that the number of consensus problems solved in this solution to be of order **N**.